 At an annual meeting of the shareholders, only such business will be conducted or considered as is properly brought before the meeting.
-Such business may be brought, and nominations of persons for election as directors of Towers Watson may be made at liability for negligence or breach of duty if, among other things, the court determines that they have acted honestly and reasonably, and that they may fairly be excused as a result.
+Such business may be brought, and nominations of persons for election as directors of Towers Watson may be made at may be statutorily exempted by an Irish court from personal liability for negligence or breach of duty if, among other things, the court determines that they have acted honestly and reasonably, and that they may fairly be excused as a result.

 Under Irish law, shareholders may not agree to exempt a director or officer from any claim or right of action a shareholder may have, whether individually or in the right of a company, on account of any action taken or the failure to take any action in the performance of such director's or officer's duties to the company.